 Catherine Milka Trnina is the greatest Croatian opera singer and one of the greatest in the world.

 She was born in Vezišće near Ivanić Grad on 19 December 1863.
 After her father died of pneumonia, she goes to the Sisters of Mercy nursery, after which her uncle takes care of her.
-Since the uncle was a good friend with Ida Wimberger Brkić, head of the private singing school, Milka’s talent has been revealed already in her childhood years.
+Since the uncle was a good friend with Ida Wimberger Brkić, head of the private singing school, Milka’s talent was revealed already in her childhood years.
 This school Milka attends from 1876 to 1879.

 Apart from the seldom seen talent, Milka’s greatest gift was high intelligence, broad general knowledge, and great diligence and dedication.

 Although she was the first singer of Tosca in London’s Covent Garden and Metropolitan in New York, Milka remained remembered as the best singer of Wagner’s heroines.
 Giacomo Puccini, the composer of “Tosca”, claimed that no one else could measure with Milka in the interpretation of his work.
-Her dress in which she played Tosca can be seen in Museom of the City of Zagreb.
+Her dress in which she played Tosca can be seen in Museum of the City of Zagreb.
 Other critics were unanimous in the constantation that only Milka interpreted Wagner’s heroines just as the author himself imagined.
 Despite this, it is interesting to note that she only played in Bayreuth once.

 Bayreuth is a festival in Germany where only Richard Wagner’s works are performed, and he himself founded this festival to achieve financial independence and independently promote his work.